CloudLabs-MCW/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 ### Task 4: Orchestration Monitoring with the Monitor Hub

 1. Let's run a pipeline to monitor its execution in the next step.
-To do this, select the `Orchestrate` Tab. **Run** the **Exercise 8 - Execute Business Analyst Queries** Pipeline.
+To do this, select the `Integrate` Tab. **Run** the **Exercise 8 - Execute Business Analyst Queries** Pipeline.

     ![The add trigger and trigger now menu items are highlighted.](media/ex7-task4-01.png "Add trigger")